-- project (required) Project domain or database name. - username (required) Account's username. - namespace Namespace ID or all for all namespaces.
+- project (required) Project domain or database name. - username (required) Username or IP address. - namespace Namespace ID or all for all namespaces.
 Defaults to the mainspace.
 Leave this blank if you are also supplying a full page title as the article. - article Full page title if namespace is omitted.
 If namespace is blank, do not include the namespace in the page title.